-- Almost half (47%) of all remote workers in the U.S. say their biggest challenge of working from home is distractions.
+- Almost half (47%) of all remote workers in the U.S. say their biggest challenge in working from home is distractions.

-- 61% of employees are distracted by social media, 53% from smartphones, and 42% binge-watching series.
+- 61% of employees are distracted by social media, 53% by smartphones, and 42% by binge-watching series.

 - In 2020, 38% of people spent an average of at least two hours on their phones during work hours at home.